Traydr/ut-tcs-m2-yellow-17/README.md

 **Note:** Make sure to replace `<output-file>` by the actual output file.
 This should be something like `yellow17-1.0-SNAPSHOT`

+### Command line arguments (optional)

+It is possible to add command line arguments when starting the program.
+When this is used, you'll skip some questions at the start of the program.
+The following flags can be used:

+- `--human` Sets player type to human
+- `--naive-bot` Sets player type to naive bot
+- `--smart-bot` Sets player type to smart bot
+- `--preset` Automatically connects to the reference server

+When using `<command> --smart-bot --preset` for example, the client will automatically start playing games using the smart bot without any user input.

 ### Download dependencies